Pullman, Washington: Music

 There are several concert series and performing arts organizations based in Pullman.
 The Washington Idaho Symphony performs approximately six symphonic concerts each season with three chamber concerts through the Silverthorne Chamber Series.
 The Palouse Choral Society services the greater Palouse region and has approximately five concerts per year.
 The Washington State University School of Music provides over 100 concerts throughout the school year that feature guest artists, faculty, and students.
 The larger events include the Festival of Contemporary Artists in Music, the Holiday Celebration, and the outdoor summer music series Fridays at the Clock.

-Pullman has also developed a reputation as a regional hub for music, theater, and the arts, often described as being “in the key of sound.”
-Washington State University’s School of Music is central to this identity, offering concerts and festivals that attract both campus and community audiences.

-Regional Theatre of the Palouse and the Pullman Civic Theatre stage productions year round, while galleries, rotating exhibits, and public art programs highlight regional creativity.
-Visitors can also experience live music, cultural festivals, and special exhibitions throughout the year, reflecting Pullman’s unique blend of university and community life.

 Education

 The Pullman School District consists of the following schools: